 - A 5G-RG uses default values, which are the same for all AUN3 devices it serves, to populate the parameters in the Registration Request message built on behalf of an AUN3 device.
 For example, the 5G-RG issues the Registration Request with no S-NSSAI and the AMF selects the default S-NSSAI in the subscription of the AUN3 device.

 - There shall be a separate N2 connection per AUN3 device that is in state CM-CONNECTED.

+- The W-AGF uses dedicated W-CP AN information to determine that a W-CP connection is for an AUN3 device and to apply corresponding policies.
+The W-AGF indicates to the AMF when an N2 connection relates to an AUN3 device.

+- The same W-AGF shall serve a 5G-RG and all AUN3 devices connected via this 5G-RG.

-- The W-CP and W-UP protocols shall be able to manage multiple Registrations and PDU Sessions for different SUPIs between the same pair of 5G-RG and W-AGF.
-In particular, W-CP needs to be able to differentiate NAS messages related to a 5G-RG and to each different AUN3 device served by this 5G-RG and W-UP needs to distinguish between user plane packets for a 5G-RG and each different AUN3 device served by this 5G-RG.
+- The W-CP and W-UP protocols shall be able to manage multiple connections for different subscribers (the 5G-RG itself and the different AUN3 devices) between the same pair of 5G-RG and W-AGF.
+In particular, W-CP needs to be able to differentiate NAS messages related to a 5G-RG and to each different AUN3 device served by this 5G-RG and W-UP needs to distinguish between user plane packets for a 5G-RG and user plane packets for each different AUN3 device served by this 5G-RG.

 - When the registration of an AUN3 device has successfully completed, the 5G-RG establishes a PDU Session on behalf of the AUN3 device.
 This PDU Session is handled by 5GC as part of the AUN3 subscription and is associated with the SUPI of AUN3 device.
 An AUN3 device can at a given time only use a single PDU Session.
 The parameters to establish this PDU session are based on the URSP (if any) for the AUN3 device.